musselwhizzle/Focus-Points/README.md

 <img src="screens/ReadMe 2.jpg" alt="Screenshot" style="width: 800px;"/>

 Please note that not all cameras store the necessary information to support these features in the photo's metadata.
-For example, Canon and Nikon cameras do not store face or subject detection information, so there are no detection frames for these cameras.
+For example, cameras from Canon and Nikon do not store any information on face or subject recognition (at least as far as is known), so visualization is not possible.

 See [chapter 3]((docs/Focus%20Points.md)#3-display-of-focus-points) of the user manual for detailed information on which types of visualization are supported for which cameras.